sigasi/sigasi_insights/manual/views.md

 The views provide alternative ways to access the information in a project.
 They permit efficient navigation, inspection and editing.

-This chapter lists and explains the most important views in Sigasi.
+This chapter lists and explains the most important views in Sigasi Studio.
 Some views are not covered here, more specifically some views that are either inherited from Eclipse, or views that are provided by third-party plugins.
 Please refer to the Eclipse documentation or to the specific plugin documentation for further information on those views.

 You can open a View in several different ways: